-Buying vs Renting a Modem & Router
+Buying vs Renting a Modem/Router

-Advantages of Renting a Modem or Router
+Advantages & Disadvantages of Renting

 - Better technical support (If there are outages in the internet or issues with the modem/router) you shall contact customer support, and you’ll get better service than the ones who’ve bought their own equipment.